fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 10.3.1 =
+* [Removed] Removes files from the copy of WooTheme's flexslider that is embedded in this plugin, including the demo folder and two copies of jQuery that are not useful in this plugin.

 = 10.3.0 =
 * [Added] Adds the ability to set the Inventory listing as the home page